symbiotejs/symbiote.js/README.md

 # ☣️ Symbiote.js

-## Lightweight and flexible library for creating widgets, micro-frontends, reusable embeddable components and complete web applications
+## Ultralight and ultrapowerful library for creating widgets, micro-frontends, reusable embeddable components and complete web applications

 ### Key features:
-* Lifecycle control: now you really control it with a power of Custom Elements
+* Lifecycle control from inside: fully automated initialization and removing
 * Environment agnostic: seamless integration with any other popular framework, library or CMS
 * Based on modern web standards: Custom Elements, ES Modules, CSS Variables, etc...
 * Close to native web-platform APIs: HTML, CSS, JavaScript - all you already familiar with
-* State management out of the box: very simple, flexible and performant
+* Powerful data management out of the box: very simple, flexible and performant
+* Synchronous data flow: no more race conditions and unexpected behavior
 * Zero dependency: `npm install... nothing`
 * CSP compatible: no need to use insecure flags (`'unsafe-inline'`) to make your code work
-* Advanced styling security for your solutions out of the box
-* Tag management automation: no more custom tag name collisions
+* Tag names management: no more custom tag name collisions
 * Efficient template replication: just native browser parsing and cloning, no any additional slowing processing stage for the template literals
 * Shadow DOM is optional: use it where you need it only
 * Object model matters: access to the direct properties and methods of the DOM elements.
 Unlike many other libraries, DOM is not hidden behind opaque abstract layers